EricssonResearch/coap-pubsub-profile/draft-palombini-ace-coap-pubsub-profile.md

 (A) and (C) details are specified in the profile used.

-(B) corresponds to the retrieval of the keying material to protect the publication, and uses {{I-D.palombini-ace-key-groupcomm}}.
+(B) corresponds to the retrieval of the keying material to protect the publication, and uses {{I-D.ietf-ace-key-groupcomm}}.
 The details are defined in {{retr-cosekey}}.

 An example of the payload of an Authorization + Key Distribution Request and corresponding Response for a Publisher is specified in {{fig-post-as2}} and {{fig-resp-as2}}.